-The results for the year show total income of £7,345,462 (2022: £6,621,295 and a surplus on general reserves of £146,498 (2022: £81,309).
+The results for the year show total income of £8,443,978 (2023: \pounds 7,345,462) and a surplus on general reserves of \pounds 880,949 (2023: \pounds 146,498).

-Income rose in 2023, with both the core and case elements of subscriptions being above budget, reflecting the continued growth in membership of the Scheme and the rise in the volume of complaints.
+Income rose in 2024, with both the core and case elements of subscriptions being above budget, reflecting the continued growth in membership of the Scheme and the rise in the volume of complaints.
 There was also an increase in bank interest received due to higher interest rates.
 Expenditure also rose, largely reflecting our increased caseload but mitigated by an ongoing focus on efficiency demonstrated in the unit cost.

-As explained in note 13 of the notes forming part of the financial statements, the pension reserve deficit reduced to nil in the year following a revised schedule of contributions announced in December 2023.
-This reduced employer contributions from 21.6% to 14.5% and no longer includes any deficit recovery contributions.
-As there is no longer any obligation to pay deficit recovery contributions the pension provision has been reduced to nil.
+As explained in note 13 of the notes forming part of the financial statements, the pension reserve deficit reduced to nil in the year ended December 2023 following a revised schedule of contributions announced in December 2023.
+This reduced employer contributions from 21.6% to 14.5% resulted in reduced pension contributions paid in 2024 as shown in note 7.